Haitian President Jovenel Moise assassinated in his home | DW | 07.07.2021

 Joseph called the assassination a "hateful, inhumane and barbaric act," according to AP.
 He added, "All measures are being taken to guarantee the continuity of the state and to protect the nation."

 In Port-au-Prince Wednesday, gunshots could be heard around the capital.
-Recently there has been an uptick in violence as gangs and police vy for control of the streets.
+Recently there has been an uptick in violence as gangs and police vie for control of the streets.

 More to come at dw.com